-Monitor the iPad using the iCloud with TeenOrbit.
-Simply provide your child’s Apple ID credentials, and TeenOrbit will monitor the iPad usage without the need to install an app on the child’s phone by retrieving the logs directly from the iCloud.
+Monitor the iPad using iCloud with TeenOrbit.
+Simply provide your child’s Apple ID credentials, and TeenOrbit will monitor the iOS usage without the need to install an app on the child’s phone by retrieving the logs directly from iCloud.

 Children are growing up in a world there is increased use of mobile technology, specifically on a tablet like the iPad.
-It is important that parents understand how to keep their children safe and that they utilize both the technology and apps that are installed already on their iPad as well as using other apps that can help support their safety goals.
+It is important that parents understand how to keep their children safe and that they utilize the technology and apps installed already on their iPad and other apps that can help support their safety goals.
 Using technology in a safe and practical way is the goal so that children can navigate the internet as they grow up with understanding and integrity.

 Sign up for a free trial today.